The famous story of salt from the baie de Bourgneuf

 Bourgneuf : a long history of salt production

-Welcome to the medieval capital of "White Gold", the former salt granary of the Kingdom of France and one of the most important ports on the Atlantic in the Middle Ages.
+Welcome to the medieval capital of “White Gold”, the former salt granary of the kingdom of France and one of the most important Atlantic ports in the Middle Ages.

-It was in the 11th century that the village of Bourgneuf-en-Retz (now Villeneuve-en-Retz) flourished thanks to the exploitation and marketing of salt in Europe, well before Guérande and Noirmoutier.
+In the 11th century, the village of Bourgneuf-en-Retz (now Villeneuve-en-Retz) flourished thanks to the exploitation and marketing of salt in Europe, long before Guérande and Noirmoutier.

-Until the 18th century, salt workers produced 30,000 tonnes of salt a year, until the bay silted up and salt exports from the Port du Collet came to an end.
+Until the 18th century, salt workers produced 30,000 tonnes of salt a year, until the bay silted up, bringing an end to salt exports from the Port du Collet.

-Today, following the restoration and reactivation of the salt marshes by enthusiasts in the 2000s, three salt workers operate around ten salt pans in Villeneuve-en-Retz and Moutiers-en-Retz.
+Today, following the restoration and reactivation of the salt marshes by enthusiasts in the 2000s, three salt workers operate a dozen or so salt pans in Villeneuve-en-Retz and Moutiers-en-Retz.

 Did you know ?